-The assessment for all 6 modules in semester 1 will be done through the completion of a written examination (a closed or open book written exam) The exam questions can be:
+The assessment for the 6 modules in semester 1 will be a combination of some examinations and some paper-based assessment (submissions).
+Assessment will be done either:

-- questions that are testing knowledge

-- questions that are testing understanding

-- brief company-based cases with questions to be answered by the student (primary objective: testing an ability to apply learnt concepts correctly)
+- a.
+Through the completion of a written examination (a closed- or open-book written exam) primarily based on the core textbooks and core texts.
+That is, the student can be confident that if he/she studies the core textbooks and papers carefully, a sufficient mark can be obtained.
+The exam questions can be: - Questions that are literally in the core texts (primary objective: testing knowledge) - Questions that are derived from questions in the core texts (but are not identical to questions in the core text books) (primary objective: testing understanding) - Brief company-based cases with questions to be answered by the student (primary objective: testing an ability to apply learnt concepts correctly) - b.
+An individual assignment or paper to be uploaded through Wittenborg Online using Turnitin.